-A clinical trial is defined by NIH as a research study in which one or more human subjects are prospectively assigned to one or more interventions to evaluate the effects of those interventions on health-related biomedical or behavioral outcomes.
-All NIH clinical trials require monitoring that is appropriate to the level of risk to the participants.
+clinical trial is defined by NIH as a research study in which one or more human subjects are prospectively assigned to one or more interventions to evaluate the effects of those interventions on health-related biomedical or behavioral outcomes.
+Clinical trials must be submitted to NIH through

 An independent medical monitor is a physician with relevant expertise whose primary responsibility is to review individual and cumulative adverse events and make recommendations regarding the safe continuation of the study.
 Use of an independent medical monitor may be sufficient oversight for small trials that are considered to be of low risk to participants.
 An independent medical monitor may also be used in larger trials in conjunction with a safety monitoring committee and/or a data and safety monitoring board.